-^{6.} The Census Bureau maintains a data base -- The Current Population Survey -- of demographic characteristics of the U.S. population.
+6. The Census Bureau maintains a data base - The Current Population Survey - of demographic characteristics of the U.S. population.
 These figures are from this data base and they are for the 4th quarter of 1986.
-7. "The Minimum Wage: Its Relationship to Incomes and Poverty", Congressional Budget Office Staff Working Paper, June 1986.

 Raising the cost to employers of low-wage workers can reduce both the number of those workers hired and the number of hours they are employed.